- Start: Hilltop parking lot

 Due to the extensive amount of driving needed to get to and from the trailhead, we only spent two days exploring Havasupai (with the third day being our hike back to the car).
 There’s even a good chance we spent roughly the same amount of time driving as we did hiking/running/camping!
 Nonetheless, we managed to see so much within our limited time frame, and, despite the insufferable amount of time spent in the car (granted we did drive through some amazing scenery), we never once questioned whether or not it was all worth it.
 The answer, of course, would’ve easily been, “Yes.”

-Day 1: Hilltop parking lot to Havasupai campground (10 miles; 4 hours 30 minutes); additional exploration (6 miles)
+Day 1: Hilltop parking lot to Havasupai campground (10 miles; 4 hours 30 minutes, breaks not included); additional exploration (6 miles)

 Our day began before the sun came up, with the alarm blaring around 5 am.
 We’d arrived at the Hilltop parking lot the previous night after two days of road tripping through Oregon, California, Nevada, and, finally, Arizona.
 Outside in the dark, we could already make out bustling activity as other hikers prepared their gear for the long hike into the campground.
 Although we were slow getting ready, we still hit the trail before 6:30 am, just as the sky was beginning to lighten, unveiling the breathtaking canyon landscape before us.
 We were stopped dead in our tracks numerous times by the beauty surrounding us, and this was only the trek to the main attraction(s)!